frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_gen_irn_button.png">

+Once IRN is generation process is successful, QRCode and IRN will be stored in the sales invoice.
+Once these are generated sales invoice fields cannot be edited.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_generated_irn.png">

+You can print the E-Invoice using default GST E-Invoice Print Format.
+Or you can manually edit your own print format to include e-invoice fields.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_print_format.png">

 ### Cancel IRN

-Once you generate IRN for an invoice and submit it, you will have **Cancel IRN** button in the E Invoicing button group.
+If you have generated IRN for an invoice with faulty data then, you can cancel it with **Cancel IRN** button under the E Invoicing button group.
 Clicking on it will open up a popup which will ask for reason of cancellation and remark.

+<img class="screenshot" src="/docs/assets/img/regional/india/einv_cancel_irn_button.png">

 Once you cancel the IRN, invoice will look something like this.

-<img class="screenshot" src="/docs/assets/img/regional/india/einv_cancel_irn_button.png">

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_cancelled_irn.png">

 ### Generating E Way Bill

-E Way Bill can be generated along with IRN if Transporter Info is provided.
+E Way Bill can also be generated along with IRN if **Transporter Info** is provided.
 You can find Transporter Info section in the bottom part of the invoice.
-You must select transporter, mode of transport and distance to generate E Way Bill.
+You must select **Transporter**, **Mode of Transport** and **Distance** to generate E Way Bill.
 You can also generate E Way Bill after generating IRN and submitting the invoice.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_gen_ewaybill_button.png">